bonamoogy/FolderFileSaver/README.md

 - Displays the file that you downloaded in Gallery And Media Player from Url
 - Copy existing file to new Folder extension
 - Create Folder of your File
+   - Android Q or higher
+     - jpg, png, jpeg = Pictures/appname Pictures
+     - mp4 = Videos/appname Videos
+     - mp3 = Musisc/appname Musics
+     - m4a = Audiobooks/appname Audios
+     - any extension = Documents/appname Documents
+   - Under Android Q
      - jpg, png, jpeg = appname/Pictures
      - mp4 = appname/Videos
      - mp3 = appname/Musics
      - m4a = appname/Audios
      - any extension = appname/Documents
 - Save file into your custom Directory
 - Download images and resize width and height
 - Open Settings device